Generate passive income to sustain a desired lifestyle and achieve financial freedom!

 Common mistakes of dividend hunters

 Most investors are attracted to companies with high dividend yields, which might seem like a good buy but they may also be a trap.
 I realized that some investors adopt the wrong approach when investing for dividends.

-Common mistake is to invest purely on dividend yield, some investors purchase stocks just because they are trading at 20% dividend yield.
+A common mistake is to invest purely on dividend yield, some investors purchase stocks just because they are trading at a 20% dividend yield.
 It does look good on paper, but this figure does not tell you anything about the business.